rafahg/Ruby-app-Backend/README.md

   - PrintData is the class in charge of displaying the data for the script user.

   Every class has been coded in a separate file in the lib folder and has its testing suite in the spec folder.

+  And Rspec Helper has been added, to run SimpleCov gem, which displayed the % of test coverage.
+Which, in this case, is the 100%.

 ### Next implementations.